maidsafe/sn_testnet_tool/README.md

 a pre run of `ssh-keyscan` so other scripts can run more smoothly.
 Adds `workspace/<workspace>/ip-list`

+### get-pids

+ssh into each machine and store the PID in `workspace/<workspace>/pids`.
+A follow up of `show-broken-nodes` to see droplets where a process could not be found.

-### show-pids
+### show-broken-nodes

-ssh into each machine and print PID.
-Another way of saying: `are all nodes still runnning?`
+checks `workspace/<workspace>/pids` for "not found"` text, indicating a process is not running there

 ### stored-data-size-per-node